ivan-guerra/programmador.com/content/posts/keylogger.md

 ## Configuration

-My first thought when it came to configuration was to just pass in commandline args as usual.
-However, when you think about the deployment use cases for a keylogger, having to inject your keylogger's binary plus a bunch of CLI args doesn't sound very appealing.
-As a result, I went with making `keylogger` compile time configurable.
-The configuration options are shown in the main program snippet below:
+You might expect to pass configuration via command line args.
+However, when you think about the deployment use cases for a keylogger, having to inject your keylogger's binary plus a bunch of CLI args doesn't sound appealing.
+To solve this issue, `keylogger` is compile time configurable.
+Below are the configuration options:

 ```cpp
 enum RecorderType {